 “Phil Aubrey has been a tremendous support to the staff and students at Neath Port Talbot College Group in his role with The Money Charity.
 Hundreds of students have attended his sessions and gained a valuable insight into the financial implications of borrowing money.
 He has given them an appreciation of the financial demands of independent living and lifestyle expectations.”

 – Julie Flynn, Teacher, NPTC

-A third of young people consider themselves over-indebted by age 24, and from the moment they leave school they’re expected to take responsibility for managing money.
-So we decided to play our part in making sure that every young man and woman enters the world with the skills and confidence they need to be happy and successful.
+A third of young people consider themselves over-indebted by age 24 and from the moment they leave school they’re expected to take responsibility for managing money.
+We decided to play our part in making sure that every young man and woman enters the world with the skills and confidence they need to be happy and successful.

-Thankfully, hundreds of schools and colleges across England, Wales and Northern Ireland also saw that burning need and have come to rely on our consultants to deliver financial education for their students.
-Now, this is a central plank of what we do, and it’s our mission to ensure that all young people have access to financial education.
+Thankfully, hundreds of schools and colleges across England, Wales and Northern Ireland also saw that burning need and have come to rely on our consultants to deliver Financial Education for their students.
+Now, this is a central part of what we do, and it’s our mission to ensure that all young people have access to Financial Education.

-We are proud to offer schools a range of twenty unique workshops for KS3, KS4 and Post 16 students.
+We are proud to offer schools a range of Workshops for KS3, KS4 and Post-16 students.

-Today, we also release a new piece of original research into our method of working with young people in schools – direct delivery, and why this needs to be part of what schools offer on financial education.
+Today, we also release a new piece of original research into our method of working with Young People in schools, direct delivery, showing why this needs to be part of what schools offer on Financial Education.

 Reflecting on what outside experts have to offer over what schools can do in-house, Julie Flynn notes: